vaimee/SEPA/README.md

 The SEPA engine is also distributed with a default [JMX](http://www.oracle.com/technetwork/articles/java/javamanagement-140525.html) configuration `jmx.properties` (including the `jmxremote.password` and `jmxremote.access` files for password and user grants).
 Remember to change password file permissions using: `chmod 600 jmxremote.password`.
 To enable remote JMX, the engine must be run as follows: `java -Dcom.sun.management.config.file=jmx.properties -jar engine-x.y.z.jar`.
 Using [`jconsole`](http://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html) is possible to monitor and control the most important engine parameters.
 By default, the port is `5555` and the `root:root` credentials grant full control (read/write).

 ## Contributing
+You are very welcome to be part of SEPA community.
+If you find any bug feel free to open an issue here on GitHub, but also feel free to ask any question.
+For more details check [Contributing guidelines](CONTRIBUTING.md).
+Besides, if you want to help the SEPA development follow this simple steps:

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Check some IDE specific instruction below
+4. Do your stuff
+5. Provide tests for your features if applicable
-4. Commit your changes: `git commit -am 'Add some feature'`
+5. Commit your changes: `git commit -am 'Add some feature'`
-5. Push to the branch: `git push origin my-new-feature`
+6. Push to the branch: `git push origin my-new-feature`
-6. Submit a pull request :D
+7. Submit a pull request :D

+Pull request with unit tests have an higher likelihood to be accepted, but we are not to restrictive.
+So do not be afraid to send your contribution!

 ### Clone in Eclipse
+There is no particular restriction in your IDE choice, here we provide a short guide to import the cloned project inside Eclipse.
+Any other IDE should be fine.

 1. Open Eclipse
 2. File > Import > Maven